Olaudah Equiano: Memoir

+Equiano's memoir, the quality of whose imagery, description and literary style was widely commented upon, was the seeming proof of this proposition for his experience of enslavement had not been typical.
+Equiano had not been confined to field work, he had served his owners personally, had gone to sea, been taught to read and write, and, having been allowed to trade on his own account, was able to purchase his freedom.

-In his account, Equiano gives details about his hometown and the laws and customs of the Eboe people.
+The memoir begins with an account of his African childhood and of the laws and customs of his people.
 After being captured as a boy, he described communities he passed through as a captive on his way to the coast.
 His biography details his voyage on a slave ship and the brutality of slavery in the colonies of the West Indies, Virginia and Georgia.
 Equiano commented on the reduced rights that freed people of colour had in these same places, and they also faced risks of kidnapping and enslavement.
-Equiano embraced Christianity at the age of 14 and its importance to him is a recurring theme in his autobiography.
-He was baptised into the Church of England in 1759; he described himself in his autobiography as a "protestant of the church of England" but also flirted with Methodism.

-Several events in Equiano's life led him to question his faith.
+Several events in Equiano's life led him to question his Christian faith, adopted at age 14..
 He was distressed in 1774 by the kidnapping of his friend, a black cook named John Annis.
 Annis and his former enslaver, William Kirkpatrick, had initially "parted by consent" but Kirkpatrick reneged, seeking to kidnap and re-enslave Annis.
 Kirkpatrick was ultimately successful, forcibly removing Annis from the British ship Anglicania where both he and Equiano served.
 This was in violation of the decision in the Somersett Case (1772), that slaves could not be taken from England without their permission, as common law did not support the institution in England and Wales.
 Kirkpatrick had Annis transported to Saint Kitts, where he was punished severely and worked as a plantation labourer until he died.
 With the aid of Granville Sharp, Equiano tried to get Annis released before he was shipped from England but was unsuccessful.
 He heard that Annis was not free from suffering until he died in slavery.
 Despite his questioning, he affirms his faith in Christianity, as seen in the penultimate sentence of his work that quotes the prophet Micah: "After all, what makes any event important, unless by its observation we become better and wiser, and learn 'to do justly, to love mercy, and to walk humbly before God?

-In his account, Equiano also told of his settling in London.
+In his account, Equiano also told of settling in London.
 He married an English woman and lived with her in Soham, Cambridgeshire, where they had two daughters.
 He became a leading abolitionist in the 1780s, lecturing in numerous cities against the slave trade.
 Equiano records his and Granville Sharp's central roles in the anti-slave trade movement, and their effort to publicise the Zong massacre, which became known in 1783.